LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 We `enrolled` in the army.
 If someone is a `part-time` worker or has a `part-time` job, they work for only part of each day or week. n.[U] `Timber` is wood that is used for building houses and making furniture.
 You can also refer to trees that are grown for this purpose as timber.

+## 2022/11/21

+We will do everything to `preserve` peace.
+The `prevalent` view is that the interest rates will fall.
+v.
+When a new leader is `inaugurated`, they are formally given their new position at an official ceremony.